rememberSoftwares/yacana/README.md

 agent1 = Agent("Ai assistant", "llama3:8b", model_settings=ms)
 ```
 If you're wondering what are the default values of these when not set.
 Well, Ollama sets the default for you.
-They can also be overridden in the Model config file (looks like a dockerfile but for LLM) and finally, you can set them through Yacana during runtime.
+They can also be overridden in the Model config file (looks like a dockerfile but for LLMs) and finally, you can set them through Yacana during runtime.

-A good way to show how this can have a real impact on the output, is by setting the `num_predict` parameter.
+A good way to show how this can have a real impact on the output is by setting the `num_predict` parameter.
 This one allows control of how many tokens should be generated by the LLM.
 Let's make the same Task twice but with different `num_predict` values:
 ```python
 # Setting temperature and max token to 100
 ms = ModelSettings(temperature=0.4, num_predict=100)